AutoFlowResearch/SmartPeak/README.rst

 - Open "OpenMS_host" in visual studios and build only the solution for "OpenSwathAlgo" and then for "OpenMS" IN THAT ORDER
 - Add the "lib" folder in the openms-build directory to the system path variable so that the .dll's will be found during run-time
-- or add `PATH=%PATH%;[OpenMS directory]/openms-build/bin/debug;C:/qt/Qt5.12.1b/5.12.1/msvc2017_64/bin;C:/local/boost_1_67_0/lib64-msvc-14.1;[SDL directory]/lib/x64` to the environment
+- or add :bash:`PATH=%PATH%;[OpenMS directory]/openms-build/bin/debug;C:/qt/Qt5.12.1b/5.12.1/msvc2017_64/bin;C:/local/boost_1_67_0/lib64-msvc-14.1;[SDL directory]/lib/x64` to the environment

 STEP 3: Build SmartPeak dependencies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Download the latest SDL2 libraries.
 Add the SDL2 folder to the path environmental variable.
 Compile using cmake and build for "external projects"
-Example cmake command to download all external projects assuming that you are in the location `[home directory]/smartPeak2/build_external`
+Example cmake command to download all external projects assuming that you are in the location :code:`[home directory]/smartPeak2/build_external`
-`cmake -G "Visual Studio 15 2017 Win64" -T host=x64 -DUSE_SUPERBUILD=ON ..`
+:bash:`cmake -G "Visual Studio 15 2017 Win64" -T host=x64 -DUSE_SUPERBUILD=ON ..`
 However, many of the requirements overlap with OpenMS so for practical purposes the only libraries that will need to be download are "ImGui", "ImPlot", and "Plog"

 STEP 4: Build SmartPeak
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Compile using cmake.
-Example cmake command on windows assuming that all external dependency libraries are in the path `[home directory]/smartPeak2/build_external`
+Example cmake command on windows assuming that all external dependency libraries are in the path :code:`[home directory]/smartPeak2/build_external`

 .. code-block:: bash